VybCoding/OneWonderLake/replit.md

 #### Admin Dashboard (Community Sentiment Dashboard)
 A protected `/admin` panel using Replit Auth for campaign organizers.
 It features statistics cards for interested/not interested counts and total address searches, a clickable filter system for responses, and separate tabs for detailed responses and address search logs.
 Both tabs support CSV export.

+#### Admin Map Visualization
+An interactive map tab in the admin dashboard displaying color-coded pins to visualize community sentiment geographically:
+- **Green pins**: Residents interested in annexation
+- **Red pins**: Residents not interested in annexation
+- **Grey pins**: Searched addresses with no expressed preference The map includes the village boundary overlay, summary statistics cards, and clickable popups showing address details.
+Coordinates are captured during address lookups and stored with interest submissions for geographic analysis.

 #### Enhanced FAQ Section with Community Questions
 Combines static and dynamic content with search, category filters, and "New" / "Popular" badges.
 A "Have More Questions?" chat interface allows users to submit questions, with smart suggestions and rate limiting.
 FAQ items can include optional `linkTo` properties to deep-link to other tools (e.g., the Tax Estimator from property tax questions).